This phrase is used to indicate that a ship is raising its anchor and is ready to start moving.

 Ways to tell them apart:

-Anchors aweigh means that the anchors are being lifted from the sea bed and the ship is ready to sail.
+Anchors aweigh uses aweigh which means the anchor is just clear of the seabed and the ship is ready to sail.